tsk-tsk/tsk-tsk/README.md

 start up quickly, do not only ADD your script on it, but also RUN your script in some no-operation mode (for example with `--help` or `--version`, depends on your script).
 This way the dependencies will be installed to the image already during the build and your container will start up fast.
+4. TSK by default assumes that the script's directory (and subdirectories) may contain other source files required by the script.
+For that reason it's better to keep the script files in a separate directory, to avoid any unrelated files to be included into the script compilation and causing problems.
+That's especially important for large directories (user home for example).
+In future there may be a setting that one needs to explicitly enable to detect other sources.

 ## Acknowledgements